 - Rise of China and its impact on Southeast Asian communities

-- Use of digital media and technology by countries to further their interests and influence perceptions in Southeast Asian countries
+- Use of digital media and technology by major powers to shape perceptions and interests in Southeast Asian countries

 Download info sheet here.

-Duration: Minimum of 2 months, up to a period of 6 months.
+Fellowships may be for a minimum of two months up to a period of six months.
 Successful applicants are expected to be in residence at ISEAS for the duration of their fellowship.

 Expected Outputs and Publication Opportunities

-Wang Gungwu Visiting Fellows are required to contribute to ISEAS Perspective and Fulcrum Commentary publications in the priority areas of research and provide a presentation in an in-house seminar on their research findings during their fellowship at ISEAS.
+Wang Gungwu Visiting Fellows (WGWVF) are required to contribute to ISEAS Perspective and Fulcrum publications in the areas of their research and give an in-house seminar on their research findings during their fellowship at ISEAS.
 As WGWVF, researchers will be part of a network of regional scholars and are welcomed to contribute to ISEAS after their fellowship.

 Stipend and Benefits